 This is how it works.
 Information collected from students through Research Network is stored by Character Lab, and may include PII.
 As a default rule, Research Network de-identifies the student PII before providing it to researchers, so that researchers cannot identify individual students with reasonable certainty when conducting their research.
 This means that for the vast majority of our studies, researchers will only receive de-identified student PII.

 In some limited circumstances, and only when authorized by the school, Character Lab will disclose student PII to a researcher.
 Additionally, it is possible that some students may volunteer PII in a free-form response that is provided to a researcher.
-Whenever a researcher receives PII, the researcher is strictly required to use the information only in support of the study and consistent with our policies.
+Whenever a researcher receives PII, the researcher is required to use the information only in support of the study and consistent with our policies.

 Can schools use Research Network in compliance with FERPA?